 Basically, I have calcium deposits formed in my breast.
 He said it was pretty common and probably benign.
 However, they want to watch it and I must come back in 6 months for another mammogram.

 These types of deposits are called microcalcifications.
 They appear in clusters and I saw them myself.
 The "probably benign" diagnosis has a less than 2% risk of being cancer.
 They have to be monitored, thus I have to return in six months.

 A Sigh of Relief and a Thanksgiving of Praise

 With the holidays upon us, my heart goes out to all the women whose diagnosis was not as good as mine... whose diagnois was "suspicious" or definitely cancer.
-I can't imagine how I would feel as I type this Hub if that was my diagnosis.
+I can't imagine how I would feel as I type this article if that was my diagnosis.
 Somehow I would have to dig deeper into my faith and cry out to God.

 I will truly be thankful this Thanksgiving and Christmas.
-One thing I will do is to pray continuosly for those whose holidays will take a turn for the worse with the news.
+One thing I will do is to pray continuously for those whose holidays will take a turn for the worse with the news.
 My prayer is that in the midst of whatever they are going through, they will still find something to be thankful for, to trust God no matter what and be at peace.

 The Six-Month Follow-Up Diagnostic Exam- May, 2013

 Six months had passed since my initial diagnostic exam.
 My health care provider was very adamant about my coming back for the six-month follow up.
 Not only did they leave messages on my phone, they called my gynecologist and alerted the staff to contact me to get back in there.